Amazon: marketplace guide

 - Condition note - describes the condition of the item.
 Only needed when selling refurbished or used items.
 Specific examples and additional information on this can be found on Amazon's Condition guidelines.

 - Condition type - specifies the general condition of your item, if you are not using Amazon's content export but want to set it on the offer.
-This field can contain any text, but in order for it to work the condition has to match the name of the allowed condition value exactly.
+This attribute can contain any text, but in order for it to work, the condition has to match the name of the allowed condition value exactly.
 Because the allowed conditions are different for each product type, it is not possible to provide a global option list under the Offer mappings.
 For further details on this, check out Amazon's Adding your products.

 - Global catalogue identifier (GCID) - relevant if you use brand registry.